When the First World War ended, the primary military problem was how to end the long, bloody stalemate

 Germany was not one of the happy victors.
 While the French desire for reparations and German disarmament were understanble in light of the fact that most of the Western Front lay on French soil, the Treaty of Versailles left a bitter taste in the German mouth.
 Germans felt humiliated.
 The restrictions Versailles placed upon the German military forced the Wehrmacht to do more then just think outside the box.
 Versailles forced the Germans actually prepare to fight in new ways.

 The initial architect of the German tactical development was General Hans von Seeckt.
 Like many soldiers Von Seeckt began by recognizing he faced a nearly impossible problem operating within the Treaty.
 Versailles limited the size of the German army to 100,000 men with limited artillery and forbade the Germans both tanks and aircraft.
 Under those restrictions the least of Germany's neighbors could defeat it easily in a conventional battle.
 Germany simply could not afford to stand pat and 'slug it out'.
-Through a series of exercises, schools and commentaries Von Seeckt began to teach the German Army to think differently about how to fight.
+First the Germans made a very careful systematic study of how battles were fought during World War I. Through a series of exercises, schools and commentaries Von Seeckt began to teach the German Army to think differently about how to fight.
 Maneuver warfare stresses mobility and tactical flexibility.
 Time is more important then space.
 Movement can preserve defenders from the brunt of enemy strength and create opportunities for counterattack.
 Maneuver warfare places great demands on small unit commanders.
 Officers and NCOs must be able to act with little or no guidance from above yet work as a team with the rest of the force.
 Commanders had to be taught to train their junior officers to that standard and then to trust they could handle the additional responsibility.

 Versailles also helped the Wehrmacht keep the people needed to realize to employ new tactical thinking.
 The small size of the German Army meant that only the best of its officer corps and NCOs could be retained out of what was already a very good army.
 New recruits had to enlist for twelve years, officers for fifteen.
 The intent was to prevent the Germans from building up a reserve but the restriction ensured the army enjoyed a great continuity while it adapted to new tactics.
 Economic depression gave many incentive to make that commitment, particularly as the Wehrmacht paid well compared to other armies.
 The result was a force where many common soldiers attained a non-commissioned officer in competence.
 The German system also promoted officers directly out of the enlisted ranks also helped by ensuring that even junior officers where of high quaility.
 It freed German NCOs to train their men without the need to train junior officers.
 Junior officers do most of the leading in war, so Von Seeckt's army could count on a high standard of competence.
 In addition, because the Germans expected they would fight both tanks and aircraft they were assumed and simulated in all exercises.
 German officers were taught to lead from the front and make quick adjustments based on the tactical situation.
 They were allowed to make mistakes in training and thus to learn from them.